Dave Terrell

-Dave Terrell (born February 21, 1931, in Newtown, Pennsylvania, USA) is a retired NASCAR Grand National Series driver/owner who participated from 1952 to 1957.
+Dave Terrell (born February 21, 1931, in Newtown, Pennsylvania, USA) is an American retired NASCAR Grand National Series driver/owner who participated from 1952 to 1957.

 Biography

 Terrell participated in the 1955 Southern 500.
-While failing to win a race in his entire career, Terrell managed to get four finishes in the top five and twenty-three finishes in the top ten.
+While failing to win a race in his entire career, Terrell managed to get four finishes in the top-five and twenty-three finishes in the top-ten.

 Out of 8138 laps (5927.4 miles), Terrell managed to lead nine of them.

-Most of the races in the Grand National Series in addition to the NASCAR Convertible Series would see him drive in rides that he owned personally.
+Most of the races in the Grand National Series in addition to the NASCAR Convertible Series would see Terrell drive in rides that he owned personally.